Rickets is a condition affecting the bone development of children. Generally, it is softening and weakening of the bones that can lead to deformities.

 Lack of vitamin D or calcium is the usual cause of rickets.
 It is important to note that vitamin D mainly comes from exposure to sunlight, but it is also present in certain foods such as eggs and oily fish.
 Vitamin D is vital for the development of healthy and strong bones among children.

-In rare instances, children are born with the hereditary variant of rickets.
+In rare instances, children are born with the hereditary variant.
 It might manifest if another ailment disrupts with the absorption of vitamins and minerals in the body.

 Management of rickets

-In most children, rickets is treated successfully by ensuring that they are given foods packed with vitamin D and calcium or taking vitamin supplements.
+In most children, effective treatment of rickets involves a diet that includes foods with vitamin D and calcium or vitamin supplements.

-If the child has issues with absorbing vitamins and minerals, a higher dose of supplement or yearly vitamin D injection is given.
+Furthermore, if the child has issues with absorbing vitamins and minerals, the doctor suggests a higher dose of supplement or yearly vitamin D injection.

-It is important to note that rickets can be avoided by a diet that contains vitamin D and calcium, exposure to sunlight and vitamin D supplements if needed.
+You can avoid rickets with a diet that contains vitamin D and calcium, exposure to sunlight and vitamin D supplements.

 When to consult a doctor

-A doctor should be seen if a child has any signs of rickets.
-The doctor will conduct a physical exam to assess for any evident issues.
-The medical and family history, diet and any drugs being used are also considered.
+See a doctor if a child has any signs of the condition.
+Generally, the doctor will conduct a physical exam to assess for any evident issues.
+The medical and family history, diet and any drugs being used are also necessary.

-A blood test is carried out to measure the phosphorus, calcium and vitamin D levels to confirm a diagnosis of rickets, but an X-ray or even a bone density scan might be done.
+The doctor requests a blood test to measure the phosphorus, calcium and vitamin D levels to confirm a diagnosis, but an X-ray or even a bone density scan are also necessary.